odarbelaeze/condor-ir/docs/source/quickstart.rst

 =====================

-Once you have your dataset organized you can populate your database using the `lsapopupate` program.
+Once you have your dataset organized you can populate your database using the `condorpopulate` program.

 .. code-block:: bash

-  lsapopupate --xml 'data/*/*.xml'
+  condorpopulate --xml 'data/*/*.xml'

-You can also stipupate a database name and specify if you want to wipe the database, if you want to combine records from different kinds of databases, you can do so by reruning the `lsapopupate` tool with the `--no-wipedb` flag,
+You can also stipupate a database name and specify if you want to wipe the database, if you want to combine records from different kinds of databases, you can do so by reruning the `condorpopulate` tool with the `--no-wipedb` flag,

 .. code-block:: bash

-  lsapopupate --isi --no-wipedb 'data/*/*.isi' lsapopupate --bib --no-wipedb 'data/*/*.bib'
+  condorpopulate --isi --no-wipedb 'data/*/*.isi' condorpopulate --bib --no-wipedb 'data/*/*.bib'

 However, whenever using this approximation, beaware of the record duplication as the hashing algorithms used to detect duplicates are different for the